narendran/narendran.github.io/_posts/2020-05-06-differentiable-programming.markdown

 To get more grand, AutoPilot - Plug in high-precision rules or even better, models for individual aspects of driving into a differentiable program.
 The components could be how a stop sign or traffic lights look like.

-# Building intelligent software systems

-Differentiable programming completely blurs the lines between engineering and intelligence and allows us to model seemingly all possible physical processes more efficiently with known biases.
-Imagine what all we could build now!
-A learning program does not have to be grand -- there are also more day-to-day engineering problems like optimizing the size of the thread pool and determining time to outage as seen from Sumit Nigam's book.
-These are very useful problems that can be solved more efficiently with derivatives.
-This paradigm of programming lets us leverage all the amazing things we have done with converting physical processes into programs so far, and quickly build more complex and hitherto hard-to-implement systems on top of it.
-This is a direction I am super-excited about since it radically opens up the domain of things we can make automate and make more efficient as engineers.
+# Closing Thoughts

+I believe the paradigm of differentiable programming can address the aforementioned discontinuity in modern software systems.
+To begin with, a differentiable program does not have to be as grand as the Tesla AutoPilot -- there are day-to-day heuristics-based engineering solutions like thread pool size optimization and service outage prediction [Sumit Nigam] which can solved more correctly and elegantly with differentiable programs.
+What is more beautiful is that besides democratizing the idea of continuously evolving programs, differentiable programming lets us leverage all the amazing things we have built already instead of learning from scratch all the time.
+Now, let's differentiate some bread toasters and throw in the heat equation!

 *If our small minds, for some convenience, divide this glass of wine, this universe, into parts -- physics, biology, geology, astronomy, psychology, and so on -- remember that nature does not know it! - Richard P. Feynman*

-(This is a living blog, and I will keep updating this blog post as I come to know any developments in this direction.
-Stay tuned.)

 # References